reeagbo/Jassco/Technical Description.md

 - Booleans: supported and internally handled as 0s and 1s.
 - Strings: supported with very limited capabilities.

-## Variable declarations
+## Variable and constact declarations
-Diffferent types of declarations are allowed:
+Diffferent types of declarations are allowed.
 - Constants
 - Variables

+Notes:
+- All of them can be of any of the types described above.
+- Declarations cannot be without assignemnt.
+This is needed to identify the variable type.
-All of them can be of any of the types described above.
-Variables are declared in JavaScript standard way.
-However, Several non-JS possibilities have been created (see **non-JS capabilities** section).
+- Variables are declared in JavaScript standard way.
+However, several non-JS possibilities have been created (see **non-JS capabilities** section).

 ## Identifiers
 No content.